sbupgsa/constitution/README.md

 **Editors notes:**

 At the time of writing (of this README file, not of the *Constitution* itself), the link to the &ldquo;latest edition&rdquo; of the &ldquo;Student Club and Organization Handbook&rdquo; in Article VI, Section 1 of the *Constitution* is a dead link.

+This version of the file is formatted for rendering in GitHub Pages via Jekyll.